‘It's so aggravating' — Flyers can't dig out of hole as 5-game point streak ends

 The Flyers and Avalanche both gave him commemorative gifts.
 Johnson played parts of 13 seasons in Colorado, where he won the 2022 Stanley Cup.

-• Referee Mitch Dunning was stretchered off the ice in the first period after colliding with Colorado defenseman Josh Manson.
+• Referee Mitch Dunning was stretchered off the ice in the first period after colliding with Avalanche defenseman Josh Manson.
 More here.

 • The Flyers are scheduled to practice Tuesday at noon ET before they welcome the Hurricanes on Wednesday (7:30 p.m.
 ET/NBCSP).